wgsl-tooling-wg/wesl-spec/Designing.md

 If it _looks just like_ a Rust or TypeScript feature, programmers will expect it _work like_ the source language.

-But fully matching the source language will typically be impossible in WGSL, or undesirable for complexity reasons.
+But fully matching the source language will often be impossible in WGSL, or undesirable for complexity reasons.
 And a feature that looks the same but works differently will be hard for programmers to keep straight in their minds.